 Also known as SAD, it is sometimes referred to as winter depression.
 As winter approaches, the mornings start later and the evenings begin earlier, so there is less sunlight each day.
 Experts say SAD is most likely caused by lack of sunlight alone and not by cold temperatures.

-Depressive symptoms usually build up slowly as days start getting shorter, and gradually subside in early spring, as the amount of environmental sunlight each day rises.
+Depressive symptoms usually build up slowly as days start getting shorter, and they gradually subside in early spring, as the amount of sunlight rises each day.

 Contents of this article:

 - SAD did not receive a clinical name until the early 1980s.

 - The symptoms of SAD are similar to those of depression.

 - Common symptoms include low mood, lethargy, and social withdrawal.

 SAD was first mentioned in scientific literature in 1845 but the condition did not get a clinical name until the early 1980s.

 We know that seasonal variations in sunlight have an impact on animal behavior, for example, hibernation, reproduction, and seeking out a mate.
 Seasonal changes in sunlight affect our circadian rhythms, which are also referred to as our internal biological clocks.

 SAD is thought to affect 4-6 percent of people in the United States and is more common among young adults with onset typically between 20-30 years of age.
 It is often seen in females more than males, although depression is more common, generally, in females.